Fragtality/Fenix2GSX/README.md

 ### Fenix

 Disable **Auto-Door** and **Auto-Jetway** Simulation in the EFB!<br/>
+Disable **ALL GSX Options in the EFB!
+Fenix2GSX currently only works as "standalone" Solution, so it is either Fenix native or Fenix2GSX, not both.<br/>
 Make sure your **Default State** is set to either Cold & Dark or Turn-Around with GPU or APU.
 GSX won't provide any Services when the Engines are running.

 <br/>